AnastasiaAckerman/Ice/README.md

 # IceMold
-thanks to this, the spinner will be implemented by git
+Thank you, but instead of a spinner, an ice mold will be implemented